czernous/persian-hugo/exampleSite/content/about/_index.md

 Hi, My name is Ruth.
 Just here, sharing my curiosities with you.

-I like writing about copywriting and digital marketing.
+I like writing about Copywriting and Digital Marketing.

 My content is for those of you that want to get away from the daily grind of your 9-5.